mafe72/NESPi-Fan-Control-Board/README.md

 Adjust Temperature Settings
 -----------
-To adjust the temperature settings, edit the ```bash fan_ctrl.py``` script and adjust the following parameters to your needs:
+To adjust the temperature settings, edit the ```fan_ctrl.py``` script and adjust the following parameters to your needs:

 ```bash
 #----------------------------------------------------